Recipe courtesy of Rob Anchondo

 1 1/2 Tbsp extra virgin olive oil

 * You can use all bread flour instead of wheat flour.
 I use all bread flour.

 Add the ingredients to your bread machine in the order as directed by your bread machine.

-Once the bread machine cycle as finished, coat the dough in olive oil and place in a glass bowland cover with plastic wrap and place in refrigerator overnight.
-If you are feeling particularly adventurous try a basil or garlic infused olive oil.
+Once the bread machine cycle is finished, coat the dough in olive oil and place it in a glass bowl and cover with plastic wrap, and place it in the refrigerator overnight.
+If you are feeling particularly adventurous try basil or garlic-infused olive oil.
 The slow rise produces a wonderfully light and fluffy crust when cooked.

 Coat the surface you are working on with flour and roll out to desired thickness.
 Once rolled out, I typically hold the dough by the edges and pinch and rotate further allowing the dough to shape.

 BBQ Chicken Pizza

 1/3 cup BBQ sauce.
 I like Sweet Baby Ray’s original